 It always holds (a) Qm≡−Sm, in other words, at the heart of national income accounting is an identity — the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Put bluntly, loss is the counterpart of saving and profit is the counterpart of dissaving.
 This is the MOST ELEMENTARY form of the PROFIT LAW for the economy as a WHOLE.

-Let us assume for a moment that household sector saving is zero Sm=0, then it is pretty obvious that the government sector’s deficit (Cg−T) is equal to the business sector’s monetary profit Qm, in other words, the government’s red ink is the business sector’s black ink.
+Let us assume for a moment that household sector saving is zero Sm=0, then it is pretty obvious that the government sector’s deficit (G−T) is equal to the business sector’s monetary profit Qm, in other words, the government’s red ink is the business sector’s black ink.
 Clearly, the MMT program of government deficit spending is the biggest profit booster of all time.
-So, nobody should be surprised and complain about perversely skewed income distribution.
+So, nobody should be surprised and complain about a perversely skewed income distribution.

-I do NOT think that it is the political program of MMT to enrich the one-percenters.
+I do not think that it is the political program of MMT to enrich the one-percenters.
 I do indeed think that this is an UNINTENDED effect of a well-meant employment program.
 And I am quite sure that this unintended effect is due to the fact that economists in general and MMTers, in particular, are too stupid for the elementary mathematics of national accounting.#2

 #1 The correct macrofoundations are given with three systemic equations: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours L. (A2) O=RL output O is equal to productivity R times working hours L. (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.